I have coached more than 50,000+ professionals on using Teams effectively. One common complaint – too many Microsoft Teams notifications.

 Two types of notifications

 Intrusive – a popup and / or sound.
 You must look and act immediately.

-Keep these to a bare minimum.
+Of course, we must keep these to a bare minimum.

 Non-intrusive – where notifications go and accumulate somewhere.

-How to customize Teams Notifications
+How to customize Microsoft Teams Notifications

 What can be so important that I am allowing it to disturb me?